The Black Dog (restaurant): Stores

-The Black Dog currently has many locations on Martha's Vineyard and one on the island of Nantucket, as well as in the mainland Massachusetts towns of Falmouth, Mashpee, Provincetown, Newburyport, Boston, and Chatham.
-They currently have two outlets in the mainland Massachusetts towns of Wareham and Wrentham.
-Outside of Massachusetts, they have stores in Newport, RI; Portland, ME; Portsmouth, NH; Mystic, CT; Annapolis, MD; Savannah, GA; Charleston, SC; and Sarasota, FL.
+The Black Dog currently has many locations on Martha's Vineyard and one on the island of Nantucket, as well as in the mainland Massachusetts towns of Falmouth, Mashpee, Newburyport, Boston, Plymouth, and Chatham.
+They currently have two outlets in Wrentham, Massachusetts and Merrimack, New Hampshire.
+Outside of Massachusetts, they have stores in Newport, Rhode Island; Portland, Maine; Kennebunkport, Maine; Portsmouth, New Hampshire; Mystic, Connecticut; Annapolis, Maryland; Savannah, Georgia; Charleston, South Carolina; and Sarasota, Florida.

+The Provincetown location at 293 Commercial Street closed in December 2024.
+It reopened in May 2025 at 315 Commercial Street.

 History

 The story of how The Black Dog got its name:

-Robert Douglas was an Air Force pilot who spent summers on Martha’s Vineyard.
+Robert S. Douglas was an Air Force pilot who spent summers on Martha’s Vineyard.
 He made himself three promises after watching the ferries take people to and from the Island: